xabi/lazy/README.md

 # lazy

-an attempt to learn by creating composable lazy iterators
+an attempt to learn zig by creating a composable lazy iterators lib